ASH1998/sentdex_scikit_machine_learning_tutorial_for_investing/README.md

 # sentdex's
 #### Scikit-Learn tutorials for Machine Learning in Python for Investing

-> Same code as in the videos, but a github repo makes it easy to grab the code using git clone.
+> This is the same code as in the videos, however a github repo makes it easy to grab the code using git clone.

 ***
 [Scikit-Learn tutorials for Machine Learning in Python for Investing](http://pythonprogramming.net/scikit-learn-tutorials-machine-learning-python-investing/ "Scikit-Learn tutorials for Machine Learning in Python for Investing")